What’s the Difference Between NAD+ and NADH?

 The cell uses NAD+ and NADH in other reactions outside of ATP production, too.
 In liver cells, for instance, the enzymes alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH) utilize NAD+ as an oxidizing agent in order to breakdown ethanol from alcoholic drinks into a less toxic compound called acetate.
 In each of the enzymatic reactions, NAD+ accepts two electrons and a H+ from ethanol to form NADH.

 The body’s requirements for NAD+ and NADH affect the ratio between the two, which can have various effects on cellular health and biological processes.
 For example, excessive consumption of alcohol would likely decrease the NAD+/NADH ratio within the cytoplasm, owing to excess conversion of NAD+ to NADH in order to oxidize the alcohol.
-This shift may be important in the development of alcohol-associated health problems such as fatty liver conditions, as a chronic reduction in the NAD+/NADH ratio would cause the cell to malfunction.

 But the NAD+/NADH ratio is quite complicated; it actually varies wildly between different locations within the cell.